-The Company continues to hold its investment in Geneva Wood Fuels LLC through a participation agreement and as of September 30, 2011, 3.7% of the Company's investments are held via a participation agreement with an affiliated entity.
+The Company holds its investment in Geneva Wood Fuels LLC through a participation agreement with an affiliated entity, which represents 1.7% of the Company's investments as of September 30, 2012.
 By virtue of owning loans through a participation agreement, the Company has a contractual relationship with the affiliate, not the borrower.
 As a result, the Company is subject to the credit risk of the affiliate as well as that of the borrower.
-As of September 30, 2011, the principal amount related to this loan participation was \$7.5 million and for the year ended September 30, 2011 total investment income related to this loan participation.
+As of September 30, 2012, the principal amount related to this loan participation was \$7.5 million and for the year ended September 30, 2012, total investment income related to this loan participation was \$1.2 million.